OmengU/quap/documentation/documentation.typ

 In this project, Visual Studio was primarily used for the Backend of the application.
 ==== Visual Studio Code
-#acr("VsCode") is a code editor developed by Microsoft with a #acr("FOSS") core, that also contains proprietary components such as telemetry.
+#acr("VS Code") is a code editor developed by Microsoft with a #acr("FOSS") core, that also contains proprietary components such as telemetry.
 Although it is not a full-fledged #acr("IDE"), as its core does not contain tools typically found in an #acr("IDE"), such as debuggers and code completion utilities, it is still a very powerful tool thanks to its expansive and well-supported extension eco-system.
-It is thanks to said extensions, that #acr("VsCode") has become very popular in the field of Web Development, as many developers are dependent on #acr("VsCode") extensions when working with popular frameworks and libraries.
+It is thanks to said extensions, that #acr("VS Code") has become very popular in the field of Web Development, as many developers are dependent on #acr("VS Code") extensions when working with popular frameworks and libraries.
 When some commonly utilized technologies are used, no extensions are needed, since Microsoft has included tooling for web technologies out of the box such as a basic debugger and code highlighting for the popular programming languages JavaScript and Python @ms-vscode as well as EMMET, an extension providing productivity-enhancing abbreviations and snippets for #acr("HTML") and #acr("CSS"). @ms-emmet

 In this project, Visual Studio was primarily used when developing the Frontend of the application.
 ==== Docker Desktop/Docker